alibilal45/git-training-1/README.md

 # git-training-1

-Editing the read me file on branch 1.1
+This is just a comment - Editing the read me file on branch 1.1